Student Complaint Process Overview

 - Redirecting the matter as appropriate

-Formal Complaint Against a Faculty Process
+Formal Process - Complaint Against a Faculty Member

 - The specific nature of the complaint and its history;

 - All efforts which have been made to resolve the complaint; including the informal process steps that were taken to resolve the complaint at the lowest level.

 - What the appealing party would consider a fair and appropriate resolution of the complaint.